sana-gaikwad/Movies-WebApp/README.md

 This project lets you maintain a movie database and provides you with the flexibility to create, update and delete movies.

 ## Technologies
-* Symfony 5 PhP framework.
+* Symfony 5 PhP MVC framework.
 * Doctrine

 ## Setup